 Escalante in Garfield County, Utah — The American Mountains (Southwest)

-Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical year for this entry is 1885.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
+In addition, it is included in the Daughters of Utah Pioneers series list.
+A significant historical month for this entry is February 1875.

 Location.
-37° 46.163′ N, 111° 36.03′ W. Marker is in Escalante, Utah, in Garfield County.
-Marker is on South Center Street, on the right when traveling south.
-Touch for map.
-Marker is at or near this postal address: 50 South Center Street, Escalante UT 84726, United States of America.
+37° 46.213′ N, 111° 36.126′ W. Marker is in Escalante, Utah, in Garfield County.
+Marker is at the intersection of West Touch for map.
+Marker is in this post office area: Escalante UT 84726, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 L.D.S.
-Tithing Office (within shouting distance of this marker); Escalante (about 600 feet away, measured First Public Building (approx. 0.2 miles away); Old Boulder Mail Trail (approx. one mile away); Granary in the Cliffs (approx. 6.9 miles away); View from Head of the Rocks (approx. 8.2 miles away); Building the Million-dollar Road (approx. 8.2 miles away); Conserving Wildness (approx. 8.2 miles away).
+Tithing Office (about 500 feet away, measured in a direct line); Old White Church (about 600 feet away); First Public Building (about 800 feet away); Old Boulder Mail Trail (approx. 1.1 miles away); Granary in the Cliffs (approx. 6.8 miles away); View from Head of the Rocks (approx. 8.3 miles away); Building the Million-dollar Road (approx. 8.3 miles away); Conserving Wildness (approx. 8.3 miles away).
 Touch for a list and map of all markers in Escalante.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona.
 This page has been viewed 433 times since then and 29 times this year.
 Photos: 1, 2, 3. submitted on June 23, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.